cabarius/ToyBox/ToyBox/ReadMe.md

 **Please backup early and backup often.**

+### Install & Setup
+1. Install the Unity Mod Manager﻿﻿.
+1. Install the mod using the Unity Mod Manager﻿ or extract the archive to your game's mod folder (e.g. '\Steam\steamapps\common\Pathfinder Second Adventure\Mods').
+1. Start the game and load a save or start a new save (the mod's functions can't accessed from the main menu).
+1. Open the Unity Mod Manager﻿ by pressing CTRL + F10.
+1. Adjust the settings in the mod's menu
+1. Important this mod is designed to be run at 1920x1080 or higher.
+1. Please set your resolution to at least 1920x1080
+1. Go to Settings tab on Unity Mod Manager to set your screen width to at least 1920 wide

+### Usage
+* **Bag of Tricks**: this is a collection of quality of life, quick cheats, settings, multipliers, etc from the awesome Kingmaker mod of the same name plus a bag or two of new tricks ^_^
+* **Level Up & Multiclass**: a variety of character creation, level up, unlock mythic paths plus support for multiple classes per level up and gestalt gameplay
+* **Party Editor**: lets you edit almost any aspect of your character.
+Make sure you explore all the different disclosure toggles.
+You can edit classes, stats, facts (feats and more), buffs, abilities, spells and spellbooks as well as the composition of your party
+* **Loot Coloring & Checklist**: this lets you enable a loot grading and coloring system similar to Borderlands or Diablo.
+It also gives you a screen where view all the items in an area that you have not looted yet.
+Enchantment: allows you to add or remove enchantments from the items in your inventory
+* **Search 'n Pick**: this lets you search through all the available resources (items, feats, abilities, spells and many more) and manipulate your game state in an almost limitless set of ways.
+You can add/remove items, feats, abilities, etc.  You can spawn any unit.
+You can start/unstart/complete etudes, quests, etc.  You can teleport to any area in the game.
+It is almost unimaginable how much you can do in here so keep digging!
+* **Crusade**: this allows you to edit various aspects of your crusade state.
+* **Armies**: this allows you to edit the composition and stats of your armies
+* **Etudes**: this is a new and exciting feature that allows you to see for the first time the structure and some basic relationships of Etudes and other Elements that control the progression of your game story.
+Etudes are hierarchical in structure and additionally contain a set of Elements that can both conditions to check and actions to execute when the etude is started.
+As you browe you will notice there is a disclosure triangle next to the name which will show the children of the Etude.
+Etudes that have Elements will offer a second disclosure triangle next to the status that will show them to you.
+WARNING: this tool can both miraculously fix your broken progression or it can break it even further.
+Save and back up your save before using.
+Remember that "with great power comes great responsibility"
+* **Quest Resolution**: this allows you to view your active quests and advance them as needed to work around bugs or skip quests you don't want to do.
+Be warned this may break your game progression if used carelessly.

 **Important**: *Make sure you are on the latest version of the game 1.07f or newer*
 ### Ver 1.4.2 (Coming Soon)
 * **Armies Editor** allow editing of leader skills
 * **Etude Editor**
   * Show other Etude info and links
+### Ver 1.4.1
+* **Etude Editor** fixed crasher
 ### Ver 1.4.1
 * **Important** This release changes where settings for ***gestalt, multiclass, allow level past 20*** state is saved from ToyBox settings to your game save.
 This will **RESET all these settings** to their **DEFAULT** state.
 We provide a way to migrate your settings from legacy ToyBox settings to your current save file.
 Look for it under **Level Up** in the multiclass config area.  **Note** you will need to do this the first time you load any save that you wish to continue using these features and make sure you remember to save after migration.
 * **Multiclasss & Gestalt**